-Do I have to take RELIGION 102/103 in order to major or minor in Religious Studies?
+Do I have to take RELIG 102/103 in order to major or minor in Religious Studies?

 Which courses are required for majors, minors, and honors students?

-All majors must take RELIGION 200 and 475 and minors must take RELIGION 200.
-Honors students must take RELIGION 200, 475 and 499.
+All majors and honors students must take RELIG 102, RELIG 103, and RELIG 375.
+Honors students must also take RELIG 499.
 Besides these specific and mandatory courses, there is a range of courses to choose from to fulfill general area requirements.
-These choices are found in the University Calendar (44.25.1).
+These choices are found in the University Calendar.
 Area coverage includes western religions, eastern religions and traditions, and thematic areas.
 Consult with our web site or our Program Advisor for possible additions and updates to the Calendar list.

 What other courses can count toward my major/minor in Religious Studies?
 How are they approved for credit if another department or program offers them?

 There are a number of courses "cross-listed" with Religious Studies.
 These cross-listed courses may also be taken as credit toward the major/minor in religious studies.
-They are designated in this website’s section on courses and in the Calendar’s outline of requirements (44.25.1).
+They are designated in this website’s section on courses and in the Calendar’s outline of requirements.
 However, students wishing to have a cross-listed course count toward the major/minor are reminded of their responsibility to notify the Office of Student Services.
-According to the Calendar (43.3):
+According to the Calendar:

 Courses listed in more than one major/minor are known as cross-listed courses.The use of cross-listed courses is especially common in interdisciplinary programs (East Asian Studies; Film Studies; International Studies; Middle Eastern and African Studies; Native Studies; Science Technology and Society; Women's Studies), but is becoming increasingly common in other areas also (e.g. Religious Studies).
 Unless otherwise notified by the student, the Undergraduate Student Services Office will apply cross-listed courses to the specific subject discipline.
 For example, a Classics course cross-listed with Religious Studies will apply to the Classics major or minor unless the student has advised the Undergraduate Student Services Office in writing that it should apply to the Religious Studies portion of his or her program.
 When students request that a cross-listed course be applied to their other subject of concentration, that course may then be applied to the minimums and maximums for that other subject.